barlog-m/kotlin-js-webpack-example/README.md

 It was not easy to write this example.
 I think the problem is in the documentation.

+`build.gradle` needed to enable project as a gradle project in IDEA

 Entry point of application is JavaScript index.js.
 This is done for several reasons.

 1. Import resources like css file.